Lisa Banes: Stage

 Banes found quick success on the New York stage.
 In 1980, she played Alison Porter in the Roundabout Theatre's production of John Osborne's Look Back in Anger and won a Theatre World Award for her performance.
 In 1981, in James M. Barrie's The Admirable Crichton, at the Long Wharf Theatre in New Haven, Connecticut, a New York Times critic, Mel Gussow, praised the "panache" with which as Lady Mary she transformed into "a kind of Jane of the jungle".
 She subsequently had lead roles in Wendy Kesselman's My Sister in This House, in Chekhov's Three Sisters, and was nominated for a Drama Desk Award for her role in Wendy Wasserstein's Isn't It Romantic in 1984.

 Banes appeared on Broadway several times, beginning with the role of Cassie in the Neil Simon play Rumors in 1988.
 In 1995, she played Lady Croom in the American premiere of Tom Stoppard's Arcadia.
 Other appearances included the Broadway premieres of Tom Stoppard's Arcadia in 1995 and the musical High Society in 1998, Accent on Youth in 2009, and most recently the 2010 revival of Noël Coward's Present Laughter.
 She continued to appear in non-Broadway stage productions; in 2018 she shared the lead in the premiere of Eleanor Burgess's The Niceties at the Huntington Theater in Boston; the following year she repeated the role at the Geffen Playhouse in Los Angeles.

 Film

-Banes' first film role was as Mrs. Berry in The Hotel New Hampshire in 1984.
+Banes's first film role was as Mrs. Berry in The Hotel New Hampshire in 1984.
 In her first major on-screen role, she played Tom Cruise's girlfriend Bonnie in Cocktail (1988); later film roles included Flora in Dragonfly (2002), and Christina Ricci's mother in Pumpkin (2002).
 In 2014, she appeared in David Fincher's Gone Girl as Marybeth Elliott, mother of Amy Elliott, the role for which she became best known.
 Other film appearances included A Cure for Wellness in 2016.